Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Destructuring maps component functions `componentN()` for data-like types, letting you unpack values in one step.
+** Destructuring maps component functions `componentN()` for data-like types, letting you unpack values in one step.
 - **How it works:** Compiler expands `val (a,b) = x` into `component1/2` calls.
 - **What to watch for:** Breaks silently if field order changes in non-data classes; avoid on wide tuples—name fields explicitly for stable APIs.
 - **Example:** Unpacking network DTO pairs in UI state mappers.